 Our top pick: LED, or Light Emitting Diodes, which uses semiconductors (rather than mercury) to engineer current flow.
 Introducing voltage raises the energy level of the electrons, and when they drop again photon light is given off.
 Basically, LEDs are chemical chips that emit light within plastic capsules.
 LED lighting is the longest-lasting option currently available on the market and is also the most environmentally friendly, seeing as it lacks chemicals and doesn’t suck up as much energy as incandescent bulbs.
 As a bonus, this technology is becoming more and more affordable as different brands crop up.

-Smart Light Bulbs (highly recommended)
+Smart Light Bulbs (Highly Recommended)

 Smart bulbs are LED lighting fixtures that give you ultimate aesthetic control.
 Like incandescent light bulbs, they can be dimmed or brightened, but without the need for installing a dimmer switch.
 You can also control their color temperature right from your smart device, which is fantastic for changing the mood of your kitchen; while cooking in the evening, you might opt for a brighter blue light, or turn it down with red and orange hues for hosting dinner parties.
 Some smart bulbs can even synchronize with your music.

-We have reviewed the best smart light bulbs for Amazon Alexa as well as the best smart light bulbs for Google Home.
+Moreover, we have reviewed the best smart light bulbs for Amazon Alexa as well as the best smart light bulbs for Google Home.
 You can also check out CNET’s “5 reasons why your next light bulb should be a smart bulb”.

 In her New York Times article, “Lighting a Room, Simplified”, Michelle Higgins suggests using “layered illumination” to create an eclectic display of lighting that’s as beautiful as it is functional.
-In your kitchen, use a general overhead source that is bright white to illuminate the entirety of the space, and then create dimension by adding task-specific lighting above areas such as the stove or chopping block (a wonderful touch to preserving the ambience of your home even in a brightly lit kitchen is to run LED light strips on the bottom edges of your overhead cabinets).
+In your kitchen, use a general overhead source that is bright white to illuminate the entirety of the space, and then create dimension by adding task-specific lighting above areas such as the stove or chopping block (a wonderful touch to preserving the ambiance of your home even in a brightly lit kitchen is to run LED light strips on the bottom edges of your overhead cabinets).
 Complimentary warmer sources of light, such as standing lamps in the corner or hanging pendants over the kitchen island, can make for a cozier, more intimate feel.